ash-j-f/AIE-ClusterFrac/README.md

 ## Overview

 ClusterFrac is a C++ library as a static LIB and a dynamic DLL that facilitates the distributed computing of parallelisable tasks.
-The module allows any parallelisable task to be broken down into discreet work packages which are then processed by multiple CPU cores and shared among multiple computers on a network.
+The module allows any parallelisable task to be broken down into discreet work packages which are then shared among multiple computers on a network and processed by their multiple CPU cores.

 ClusterFrac is for use with the Windows operating system and relies on standard libraries included with Visual Studio 2017.